ipfs-examples/helia-examples/examples/helia-101/README.md

 That's it!
 We've created a Helia node, added a file to it, and retrieved that file.

 Next we will look at where the bytes that make up the file go.

+### 102 - CID Profiles

+The way UnixFS takes arbitrary inputs (files, folders, etc) and turns them into DAGs of smaller binary blocks (addressed by CID) involves a lot of tradeoffs and choices, particularly at the DAG level.
+If you need multiple different implementations to produce the same CID for a given input, you need to configure the CID generation accordingly, matching certain configuration variables to those defined in "CID profiles", like those exposed in the `ipfs config profile apply` command in kubo ([docs](https://docs.ipfs.tech/reference/kubo/cli/#ipfs-config-profile-apply)).

+When experimenting with these options, it can be helpful to play with the DAG generator at dag.ipfs.tech.

 ### 201 - Storage